DataDog/documentation/content/en/graphing/widgets/_index.md

 To copy multiple screenboard widgets (edit mode only), `shift + click` on the widgets and use `Ctrl + C` (`Cmd + C` for Mac).

 **Note**: This only works when sharing within Datadog.
-It does not generate a preview image outside of Datadog.
+It does not generate a preview image.

 ## Export Graphs